GoogleGoogle·💬 Text Generation

 Google Gemma 4 26B A4B Instruct — TLDR

-• 🧠 Mixture-of-Experts: ~26B total, only ~4B active per token
+• 🧠 Mixture-of-Experts: 26B total parameters, only ~4B active per token.

-• 👁️ Accepts text, image, and video input
+• 👁️ Accepts text, image, and video input.

-• 🌐 Multilingual support spanning many languages
+• 🌐 Multilingual support across 140+ languages.

-• 🔒 Open weights under Apache 2.0
+• 🔒 Open-weight, instruction-tuned release under Apache 2.0.

 💰 Pricing